minprog/programming-v/30 Problem Sets/009 Problem Set 8/10 Problem Set 8.md

 regimens based on the simulation results.

-You should submit 6 files for this problem set: your code in *ps8.py*, 4 plot images *(ps8_plot(1-4).png)* and a text file containing answers to the questions from the problems *ps8_ans.txt*, which only be a couple sentences per problem.
+You should submit 6 files for this problem set: your code in *ps8.py*, 4 plot images *(ps8_plot(1-4).png)* and a text file containing answers to the questions from the problems *ps8_ans.txt*, which should only be a couple sentences per problem.
 We are not looking for long expositions, just answer the questions completely and concisely.